yR-DEV/learningES6/02_ES6_Part_1.md

 Destructuring provides shorthand for retrieving values from objects and arrays
 	to store their values in variables.
+It uses pattern matching to match variable names with keys.

 ```js
 //object pattern matching